 Lead Entity Program Coordinator

 Tricia Snyder joined the Board as Lead Entity Coordinator in March, 2017.
-She has a B.S. in Geography from New Mexico State University, with a focus on human-environment interaction and is completing an M.S. in Cultural and Environmental Resource Management from Central Washington University.
+She has a B.S. in Geography from New Mexico State University, with a focus on human-environment interaction and an M.S. in Cultural and Environmental Resource Management from Central Washington University.
 A self-proclaimed desert rat, Tricia grew up along the (often dry) banks of the Rio Grande and the water resource challenges of the Southwest sparked a life-long interest in finding solutions for demand conflicts in the arid and semi-arid American West.
 She spent five years working for a regional conservation non-profit focused on protecting and restoring the wildlife and wild places of the Southwest borderlands.
 She moved to Ellensburg, WA in 2015 to pursue graduate school and fell in love with the rugged beauty of Central Washington.
 She lives in Ellensburg with her dog Mardy (pictured), named for Tricia’s favorite woman in conservation, Margaret “Mardy” Murie.

 Angus joined the Board as Operations Manager in January 2020.
 After growing up near North Bend, Washington, he moved to Ellensburg to pursue an education at Central Washington University.
 Angus has a Bachelor of Science in Environmental Science with a specialization in geography, as well as a GIS certificate.
 His time spent in the beautiful shrub steppe of Central Washington has served as a stark contrast to Angus’ rainforest upbringing and highlighted the issues surrounding water and ecology in our region.
 He enjoys spending time in the mountains as well as playing the mandolin.